 The simultaneous use tab is used for teachers to configure the number of allowed simultaneous use of the specific application software.
 After inputting its configuration parameters (the number of allowed simultaneous use, user ID, IP address (or subnet address), and target application software) into each combo box and text box, a teacher pushes the add button (it is on the simultaneous use tab and is not shown in Fig. 5).
 Then, the Configuration Tool submits the input policy of the simultaneous use to its Policy Decision Server.
-The Configuration Tool also displays the input policy of simultaneous use, the teacher selects the corresponding policy and pushes the delete button (it is also on the simultaneous use tab and is not shown in Fig. 5).
+The Configuration Tool also displays the input policy of simultaneous use on the list box on the lower part.
+To delete a submitted policy of simultaneous use, the teacher selects the corresponding policy and pushes the delete button (it is also on the simultaneous use tab and is not shown in Fig. 5).